 Snowfall is damaging if the quantity of falls is too much.
 With heavy build-up on your roof and gutters, the pipes might start cracking up.
 Until the snow is frozen, the situation is not so grave; hence it is essential to clear it accordingly.

-If the snow begins melting, the water could seep into your walls and tiles.
+If the snow begins melting, the water could seep into your walls, doors and tiles.
 The problem increases when the residual water leaves damp patches and mold on the walls.
+Finding a door replacement and removing the water as soon as possible is imperative.

 Flooding can be a significant issue during a warm and wet winter rather than a cold and dry winter.
 Storms, prolonged periods of heavy rains and cloudbursts can all cause flooding.